- Print

 Algorithm choice

-The following algorithms can be used for encrypting the PDF.
-Each algorithm has its own advantages and disadvantages which should be taken into consideration when deciding which one to use.
+The following algorithms can be used to encrypt the PDF.
+Each algorithm has its own advantages and disadvantages, which should be taken into consideration when deciding which one to use.

 Algorithm | Description |